But when we hurt ourselves.

 But a long term way of living.

-A recognition we all need soul food throughout the day everyday to protect us from our darker selves in a world that can be so unbelievably hard.
+A recognition we all need soul food throughout the day everyday to protect us from our darker selves in a world that feels hard.

 - Go for a walk